Working with wood generates a lot of wood scraps and sawdust. Learn some innovative uses for this waste material that saves you money.

 The other reason for using wood scraps for clamping, is that you can distribute clamping forces more evenly.
 Using a longer piece of scrap with several clamps allows you to have clamping force along the entire joint for a better glue-up.

-Make Small Projects
+Make Easy Scrap Wood Projects

 There are a few projects you can make with lots of short wood scraps.
 Here’s just a sample.
 You can find more on my Pinterest boards.